 Yes.
 While many cards are PCIe (i.e. must be installed into a PCIe slot on a desktop computer), many other devices connect via USB 2.0, USB 3.0, or Thunderbolt.
 Be sure to check your device's technical specifications prior to purchasing!

 Livestream Producer and Livestream Studio both officially support products in Blackmagic Design's Capture and Playback product family.
 Livestream Studio additionally supports capture products by Magewell.
-Products made by other brands are not officially supported by either software at this time.

 Since there are some discrepancies, we have provided individual lists of supported devices for:

 We generally recommend that customers download the most recent version of Desktop Video.
 However, if you are running Windows 10 Pro version 1709, we recommend using Blackmagic Desktop Video 10.9.5 instead.

 Magewell drivers for their Pro Capture Family update automatically; there are no known issues with their drivers currently.
 Magewell's USB family of products are driverless.

 No - The Broadcaster products have video capture built-in, so you can just plug and play.

 Blackmagic Design capture cards are already built into those units and their drivers are pre-installed.
 The Studio One has Magewell capture cards pre-installed.